akdombrowski/jwt-authn/README.md

 # jwt-authn

 jwt-authn is an npm package for dealing with JSON Web Tokens (JWT).
 Encoding, decoding, verifying, signing, and more coming.
 It includes support for the RS256 and HS256 algorithms and JWK and PEM format keys (even encrypted keys).
+Only Node >=15.x as a requirement!

+Now with command line support!

 *[Must be on Node >= 15.x](https://nodejs.org/en/about/releases/)